 8 steps to choose a new bank

-Before committing to opening a bank, take these steps to ensure you’re making a smart choice.
+Before opening a bank account, take these steps to make the best possible choice.

-Banks offer many different types of products and services.
-Trying to compare all of them at once could seem overwhelming.
-A good place to start is deciding which type of accounts you want to open based on your financial goals and priorities.
+Banks offer many different types of products and services, and comparing all of them at once would be overwhelming.
+A good place to start is matching the right types of accounts to your financial goals and priorities.

 If you’re looking to replace your checking account, you might want to go with a bigger, traditional bank that has multiple types of checking accounts to choose from.
 Or, you may want a high-yield checking account like the ones often offered at some credit unions and online banks.

 CDs offer another way to earn interest.
-You’ll lock up your money for a set amount of time (for example, one year), and you’ll earn a guaranteed rate of return.
-You can access your money before the CD matures, but you’ll likely have to pay fees or a penalty.
+When you lock up money in a CD for a set amount of time — anywhere from a couple months to several years — you’ll earn a guaranteed rate of return.
+You can access your money before the CD matures, but you’ll likely have to pay fees or give up some interest or even principal.
 Rates and terms offered will vary from one bank to the next, so consider your financial goals and whether the CDs offered fit your needs.

 2. Look for banks that charge low or no fees

-There’s no need to stick with a bank that charges a ton of fees when a number of banks charge low or no fees.
+There’s no need to stick with a bank that charges avoidable fees when many banks charge low or no fees.

 Online banks are known for their low fees.
 Because they have few (if any) branches, they have lower operating costs, so they typically don’t charge as many fees as brick-and-mortar banks.
 There are even ATMs that provide no-fee withdrawals for certain online bank cardholders.

-Fees you should watch out for include monthly maintenance fees, ATM fees and overdraft fees.
-The average overdraft fee is $33.47, according to a Bankrate study.
+Watch out for monthly maintenance fees, ATM fees and overdraft fees.
+The average overdraft fee is $33.58, according to a Bankrate study.
 Even opting for an overdraft protection program (where the bank covers a purchase that you can’t afford) can be expensive.
 The 2017 Consumer Financial Protection Bureau study found that those who opt in to overdraft protection pay about seven times more in fees than those who don’t.

-- Link your checking account to another account at your financial institution so that if you run out of money in your checking account, the bank will pull money from the other account to cover the transaction.
-You may be charged a fee for this, but it’s typically less than an overdraft fee.
+Link your checking account to another account at your financial institution so that if you overdraw a checking account, the bank will pull money from the other account to cover the transaction.
+There may be a fee for this service, but it’s typically less than an overdraft fee.

-- Sign up for low balance alerts through your bank or credit union’s website.
-These alerts, which you may be able to receive on your phone, will alert you when you are at risk of overdrawing your account.
+Sign up for low balance alerts through your bank or credit union’s website or app.
+These alerts, which may include text messages, warn you when you are at risk of overdrawing your account.